 If this develops, the most important things to do is to seek medical attention to identify the cause of the patient's pain, if determined to be due to a Frieberg infarction and early stage the patient will need to undergo conservative therapy to assist in healing and to limit progression to arthritis of the affected joint.

-Freiberg disease is an uncommon condition that may severely affect patients in regards to quality of life and their level of activities especially due to the young age of onset during the second or third decades of life.
+Freiberg disease is an uncommon condition that may severely affect patients in regards to the quality of life and their level of activities, especially due to the young age of onset during the second or third decades of life.
 The etiology exact etiology is unknown but felt to be related to a multitude of factors.
 The diagnosis is made on clinical exam and confirmed with imaging, most commonly being radiographs.